birchpointswe/lua-santoku-cli/README.md

 ```

 or symlink the binaries you want from the directories `toku setup --path`
-prints into a directory of your choosing. toku never does this for you.
+prints into a directory of your choosing.

 `toku lua` runs the managed lua with the managed rocks tree on its package
 path. `toku luarocks ...` and `toku luac ...` pass through to the managed